CONI sports hall in Rome: plant engineering intervention in BIM

 inaugurazione palazzetto coni giulio onesti roma

 A new multi-purpose hall was born in Rome: the new CONI sports hall in the Giulio Onesti Olympic Preparation Centre was inaugurated on 1 March 2024.
 “A multipurpose hall, accessible, with all the characteristics that a modern structure must have, prepared for the now necessary technological intelligence, energy efficient.
-An inauguration like this is also the consecration of sport in the Constitution.
 Many sporting disciplines will find a place in this hall: it will be a place of excellence for Olympic and Paralympic training, a place of sporting practice” explains Sports Minister Andrea Abodi.

 Incide Engineering was in charge of the executive project for the construction of the mechanical, ventilation, electrical and fire-fighting systems.